 Nearly two years into the COVID-19 pandemic, roughly six-in-ten U.S. workers who say their jobs can mainly be done from home (59%) are working from home all or most of the time.
 Among those who are currently working from home all or most of the time, 78% say they would like to continue to do so after the pandemic is over.

-But if operators are forced to either continue to be short-handed or experiment with alternatives that will both retain current staff and attract new applicants, one option that is currently being tested by pioneering restaurant operators is the four-day workweek.
+However, if operators are forced to either be short-handed or experiment with alternatives that will both retain current staff and attract new applicants, one option that is a shorter workweek.

 A four-day work week in our industry will be a different approach than what one would see from a large corporation.
 Some restaurants may be able to examine their sales and determine that a certain day of the week is just not going to profitable no matter what tactics have been tried and choose to close entirely on that day.
 Yet others just can’t afford to have a shutdown day.

-In the cases that it does not make sense to close the doors on certain days, it may still be feasible to shift employees to a four-day work week by increasing the employee daily hours while reducing the days worked.
+In the cases that it does not make sense to close the doors on certain days, it may still be feasible for employees to be introduced to a four-day work week by increasing the employee daily hours while reducing the days worked.
 Many employees would be pleased to work doubles over fewer days as opposed to showing up for a single lunch shift each day of the week.
 The hourly workers will not suffer financially because they are still being paid for 40 hours each week, but just completing the work in four 10-hour shifts instead of five 8-hour shifts.

 This approach will mean that operators will need to work smarter to get more done in less time.
 Here are a few ideas on how to make that happen: